 - 1. The request for TDCs should be made at the time the project is submitted for federal funding consideration.
-The available Transportation Development Credits will be identified by the MPO at the time it issues a call for projects to be considered for selection by the MPO Transportation Policy Council. - In the case of the TIP Call for projects, the use of TDCs will be considered in project scoring and ranking. - For other federal grant applications, a conditional award of TDCs may be considered by the TPC prior to the final submission of the grant application (or grant proposal).
-It is the responsibility of the applicant to provide its request for a conditional award one month prior to the regularly scheduled TPC meeting at which the award will be considered.
-An actual award will be based upon the final project scope and the actual federal funds received. - 2.
-The award of TDCs will generally not be made retroactively (i.e. a project awarded federal funds supported by local dollars as the match may not replace the local matching funds with TDCs). - 3.
-While a project may be in an eligible category for consideration of TDCs, it is not a guarantee that TDCs will be awarded.
-The final decision to award the TDCs lies with the TPC. - 4.
-For roadway projects selected by the Transportation Policy Council, state or local matching funds that have been replaced by TDCs must be reinvested in transportation projects within the eight county MPO area consistent with the Regional Transportation Plan.
-Sponsoring agencies must identify the transportation project or projects to be implemented or supported with the local money which would have been used to match federal funds.
+The available Transportation Development Credits will be identified by the MPO at the time it issues a call for projects to be considered for selection by the MPO Transportation Policy - In the case of the TIP Call for projects, the use of TDCs will be considered in project scoring and ranking. - For other federal grant applications, a conditional award of TDCs may be considered by the TPC prior to the final submission of the grant application (or grant proposal).
+It is the responsibility of the applicant to provide its request for a conditional award by the TIP amendment deadline, one month prior to the regularly scheduled TPC meeting at which the award will be considered.
+An actual award will be based upon the final project scope and the actual federal funds received.

+The award of TDCs will generally not be made retroactively (i.e. a project awarded federal funds supported by local dollars as the match may not replace the local matching funds with TDCs).